cassiomolin/microservices-springboot/README.md

 ## External services

-This application depends on external services.
-Ensure that these services are up and running when attempting to run the application.
+This application depends on external services that must be up and running before attempting to run the application:

 ### MongoDB

 Shopping and product services use MongoDB for persistence, but different databases are used for each service.

 Before running the application, ensure that you have a MongoDB instance running on `localhost` port `27017` (default port).
-The `product` and `shopping-list` databases will be created by the application.
+The `product` and `shopping-list` databases will be created by the application if they don't exist.

 ### RabbitMQ

 RabbitMQ is used as message broker for communication between the services.
 When a product is deleted, a message is produced by the product service.
-This message contains details about the deleted product.
+This message contains details about the product that has been deleted.
 The shopping list service consumes the message and removes the deleted product from the shopping lists.

 Before running the application, ensure that a RabbitMQ instance is running on `localhost` port `5672` (default port).